respectablename/Phil/README.md

 * Print to PDF.
 * Create a New York Times submission in seconds.

+## Changes from the base repo

+* Fixes bug where clues get truncated if they contain periods ('.'s)
+* Bolds suggested words that have a cross direction match
+* Allows 'delete' key as well as 'backspace' for deleting
+* Trims clues to remove &nbsp showing up on finished puzzles

 ## Related repositories

 Phil uses [Font Awesome](https://github.com/FortAwesome/Font-Awesome/) icons and [jsPDF](https://github.com/MrRio/jsPDF/) (along with [jsPDF-AutoTable](https://github.com/simonbengtsson/jsPDF-AutoTable/)) for generating PDFs.